physiodatatoolbox/docs/docs/installation.md

 Once the MATLAB runtime is ready:

- - Download and unpack the [Toolbox zip file](#download-and-installation), preferable to local storage.
+ - Download and unpack the [Toolbox zip file](#download-and-installation), preferably to local storage.
  - Run the **PhysioDataToolbox.exe** file.

 If this is your first time using the Toolbox, follow the [Basic Walkthrough](.\tutorial\basics.html) to get acquainted with the Toolbox features.